so-okada/twXiv/README.md

  discontinued.
 Therefore, the author has written twXiv by python3, adding functions such as abstracts by replies, cross-lists by retweets, and replacements by quotes and retweets.
-Since 2020-08, the bots above have used twXiv on gcp free tier.
+Since 2020-08, the
+ bots above have used twXiv on gcp free tier.
+ Since 2024-11, the author has
+ added the function of  two-new-submissions-in-one-tweet and abondoned the functions of abstracts, cross-lists, and replacements for the limitations of  X api free tire.

 For more background, see
 [a paper on these bots](https://arxiv.org/abs/1410.4139),